Depth- and Semantics-aware Multi-modal Domain Translation: Generating 3D Panoramic Color Images from LiDAR Point Clouds: Limitations and Discussion

 Furthermore, such multimodal domain translation can help augment the already collected data, which is of utmost importance in regularizing the network training.
 By simply replacing the Vid2Vid head with models trained on other datasets, such as Cityscapes~\cite{Cityscapes}, a different variant of the same scene can be fabricated at no extra cost.
 Last but not least, this framework can also be employed to colorize point clouds without relying on camera readings.
 The work in~\cite{Vora_2020_CVPR} is one good application of such a point painting operation.

 The main limitation of the proposed framework is the visual artifacts, such as broken vehicle boundaries, that emerge in the generated RGB images (see Fig.~\ref{fig:panoramic_images}).
 There are two main reasons for this.
 First, the semantic segmentation models (\snx and SD-Net) in our framework are not instance-aware approaches, thus, object boundaries between the same instances are not distinguishable.
 Second, our framework works frame-wise without incorporating the temporal coherence between adjacent frames.
 We believe that relying on individual segment instances while maintaining temporal consistency between frames can largely mitigate these visual artifacts in synthesized images.
+Thirdly, an observed misalignment arises between the semantic segmentation maps and depth estimations, attributed to the alignment approach adopted for bridging the LiDAR and camera perspectives.
+Our current methodology involves cropping the rangeview image to match the horizontal field of view of the camera.
+To enhance this alignment and foster improved correspondence between LiDAR data and depth estimations, further refinements to our technique are warranted.

 We refer the readers to the supplementary videos\footnote{\href{https://youtu.be/rDmLPcpV2OM}{Panoramic Test Scene Video}}$^,$\footnote{\href{https://youtu.be/8VRDi5mB_sI}{Test Scene Video}}$^,$\footnote{\href{https://youtu.be/Ue6AMdns83Y}{Test Scene Video}}$^,$\footnote{\href{https://youtu.be/SE1qBrInvtg}{Test Scene Video}}$^,$\footnote{\href{https://youtu.be/TqwbGaoKCAo}{Depth Comparison Video}} to show the TITAN-Next performance on the validation and test splits.